yangsiyulu/technologies-stranded-assets/README.md

 Yangsiyu Lu, Francois Cohen, Stephen Smith, Alexander Pfeiffer
 Last updated: 2021-07-05

+This repository provides the main analysis code used to produce results for the paper.

 Should you have any questions, please contact Yangsiyu Lu at yangsiyu.lu@ouce.ox.ac.uk